The Ultimate Area Rug Size and Placement Guide

 Once you have the tape placed exactly where you want it, use those dimensions to help you choose from the standard sizes for rugs.
 Find a fit that is closest to your desired measurements.
 If the size of your favorite rug isn’t within budget, layer a smaller version over a cheap, solid flatweave.

-Don't Cheapen Your Living Room With the Wrong Rug Size
+Ground Your Living Room With the Right Rug Size

 As a general rule, your area rug should be about the size of your living room’s seating area to ground the conversation space.
 To avoid looking awkward, your rug should be at least a foot wider than your sofa on either side.
 Rather than placing your area rug at the room’s center, use the setup of your seating to determine the best placement.